WORK / LIVE

 St. Paul and Elk Point are major service centres within the County of St. Paul.
 They offer a competitive infrastructure, skilled workforce and excellent quality of life for your employees.
 Services for your business in the region include transportation, communication, engineering, design, consulting, accounting, legal, marketing and computer services.
 The Town of St. Paul is served by a 40-plus member local detachment of the RCMP.
 St. Paul Municipal Airport and Elk Point Airport compliment the excellent highway transportation system.

 The region offers broad educational opportunities.
 St. Paul Day Care Society, in the Town of St. Paul, serves up to 50 children [19 mths-6 yrs].
 There is also the Boys & Girls Club, La garderie les petit oursons, and TLC Daycare in the Town of St. Paul; and Learn to Play in Elk Point.
 Public schools include St. Paul [K-12], Elk Point [K-12], Ashmont [K-12], Heinsburg [K-12], and Mallaig [K-12].
 French language education is available at St. Paul and Mallaig public schools.
 Post-secondary institutions include Portage College, and University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills.
-See Alberta HUB Post-Secondary Education page for more information.
+See the Alberta HUB Applied Research page for more information.

 The Northeastern Alberta Health Unit has offices in St. Paul and Elk Point.
 Also available are: